LuckyPi/PushPin/readme.md

 ### PushPin GUI overview
 ![](pushpin_description.PNG)

+### KMD Loader Update
+Please use WIN10_X64_3 and then WIN10_X64 if it fails.
+WIN10_X64_3 is currently stable accross versions of Windows 10 including Windows 10 2004 release.

 ### Logging
 PushPin provides a minimal level of logging of actions taken while using the GUI.
 The PushPinLog.txt log file is created or appended when an action is taken.

 ## System Requirements
-Please ensure [PCILeech Version 4.6](https://github.com/ufrisk/pcileech) functions correctly with the commands listed above.
+Tested with [PCILeech Version 4.7](https://github.com/ufrisk/pcileech) and functions correctly with the commands listed above.
+You can download PCILeech precompiled binarys [here](https://github.com/ufrisk/pcileech/releases/download/v4.7/PCILeech_files_and_binaries_v4.7-20200907.zip).

 PushPin is developed in C# targeted for .NET Framework 4.5.
 Compile or use the precompiled PushPin.exe binary and place it into the the same directory as pcileech.exe.
+[Download the latest PushPin.exe](https://github.com/LuckyPi/PushPin/releases/latest).

 At a miminum your directory should contain:
 ```